 What are my options?

-If you are interested in pursuing a career in the law, there are lots of different roles you could consider.
+If you are interested in pursuing a career in the law, there are many different roles you could consider.

 Some lawyers are regulated and the use of those professional titles is restricted to those who have qualified and are registered with the relevant regulatory or professional body.
 If you want to practise law under one of those titles, you will need to go through a specific qualification process.
 There are certain activities which are reserved for lawyers holding those titles.
 These are known as the reserved legal activities and lawyers carrying out these activities are regulated by approved regulators in the legal services sector, which operate under the oversight of the Legal Services Board.